 'What are you talking about?
 What dreadful night do you speak of?'

 I was succumbing to her induced persuasion and my precarious madness.
 The intensity of the ordeal had begun to drain my brain in enervation.
 Senseless moments of fear and apprehension aggravated me suddenly.
 My countenance was wan, and my vigour was too weak.
 Impervious to my thinking, was the potential extrication from this danger I had yearned.
 I paced to and fro pondering in memory, as I passionately absorbed these unique impulses of sentiency and vehemence that simply were emerging.
 I felt this factible from the start, as it quickened my perceptive senses afterwards.
 I was uncertain and bestraughted of what course of action to take, or how long I would remain in this state of conflict.
 Post-haste, my intuition drove me to contemplate did I actually commit murder furtively?

 The onerous thought of madness was beginning to invade the voices in my head amain.
-I started to think of the tormented countess and her implications of a hidden truth or secret of the family.
-I knew of her immense and unbridled powers of mesmeric persuasion over me.
-But my problem would be then compounded, with the fact that I had remembered why, she was haunting me in the first place.
+I had started to think of the tormented countess and her implications of a hidden truth or secret of the family.
+I knew of her immense and unbridled powers of mesmeric persuasion over me, but my problem would be then compounded, with the fact that I had remembered why, she was haunting me in the first place.

 These insurmountable fears I was acquiring quickly.
 I knew that my deliverance was in my hands.
 Nervous, extremely nervous-was I that I had lost myself in the insanity of the intolerable predicament I was in.
 And worse was the reality of my conflicting condition.
 Then, I was going mad-yes-mad, and slowly my body was overtaken with a languid stupor I could not avoid any longer.